 When in doubt just reset the iPad by holding down on the Sleep and Home buttons at the same time for about 10-15 seconds until the Apple Logo appears – ignore the red slider – let go of the buttons.
-Following this soft Reset, The Sound should return to your iPad.
+Following this soft Reset, sound should return to your iPad.

 Perform a Forced Restart On Other iDevices

-On an iPhone 6S or below plus all iPads & iPod Touches, press Home and Power at the same time until you see the Apple logo
+- On an iPhone 6S or below plus all iPads & iPod Touches, press Home and Power at the same time until you see the Apple logo

-For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo
+- For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

-On an iPhone X or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone X or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

-Factory Reset your Tablet
+Factory Reset Your iPad